 As with the other Saxon texts, Saxon Geometry is written to the student so it is possible for them to work independently.
 However, it can also be used in traditional classrooms.
 Ancillary items, including a teacher's edition are available for those who might want to use the text with a class.
 (These items are not essential!)
 The text sometimes refers to "working with a partner," although those situations are easily adapted.
 The text is missing a few points of explanation: asterisks next to some questions indicate problems that should be done in a "classroom setting" with the parent/teacher nearby while other problems can be assigned for independent homework.
 Obviously, this makes little difference for most homeschoolers.
 Also, "Geometry Sketching Software" is referenced in a number of the lab activities with instructions for its use, but it is not part of the homeschool kit.
 This is The Geometer's Sketchpad from McGraw Hill Education.
 Homeschoolers can purchase it if they wish, but it is a bit pricey.
 The publisher tells me that it is not essential—students can skip those lab activities.
-However, students who will go on to higher math, especially computer based math activities, would benefit from use of the software.
-(Information on The Geometer's Sketchpad and other details regarding Saxon Geometry are not yet available on the Harcourt website, but it should be soon.)
+However, students who will go on to higher math, especially computer-based math activities, would benefit from the use of the software.

-Also, one "lab" activity uses a graphing calculator; it walks students through step-by-step from the very beginning for this particular assignment having to do with scatterplots, but it does not really teach broader use of the calculator.
-Again, you could skip this lesson, but for students continuing on to higher math courses, it might be a useful time to introduce use of a graphing calculator.
+Also, there is one "lab" activity that uses a graphing calculator.
+It walks students through step-by-step from the very beginning for this particular assignment having to do with scatterplots, but it does not really teach broader use of the calculator.
+Again, you could skip this lesson, but for students continuing on to higher math courses, it might be a useful time to introduce the use of a graphing calculator.

 There are plenty of word problems and practical applications throughout the text, and many problems incorporate algebra to help keep those skills current.